JUMP TO A TOPIC

 Pleural Mesothelioma Surgery

-The primary surgeries for pleural mesothelioma are extrapleural pneumonectomy (EPP) and pleurectomy with decortication (P/D).
-EPP is an aggressive surgery that removes the:
+In some cases, pleural mesothelioma surgery is an effective treatment for stage 3 mesothelioma.
+The primary surgeries for malignant pleural mesothelioma are extrapleural pneumonectomy (EPP) and pleurectomy with decortication (P/D).

 - Pericardium (lining around your heart)

-- Affected lymph nodes
+- Affected lymph nodes (to reduce the risk of metastasis)

 Some doctors use a more aggressive version of P/D (called “extended P/D”).
 This surgery removes part or all of the diaphragm and pericardium.
-Many elderly patients cannot endure removal of a lung, which eliminates EPP as an option.
+Many elderly patients cannot endure the removal of a lung, which eliminates EPP as an option.
 If combined with radiation and chemotherapy, extended P/D can help survival.

 “The ‘pleurectomy’ part takes out the parietal pleura wall, which is the side against your chest,” Dr. Flores said. “‘Decortication’ is removing the visceral pleura wall, which is next to your lungs.
 Taking out that visceral pleura should remove many of the tumors off of the lung.“